 By the time Dave Keon returned to the NHL for a curtain call with the Hartford Whalers, he was 39 years old.
-Even at 39, he was still only the third oldest player on the team behind fellow legends Gordie Howe and Bobby Hull.
+Even at 39, he was still only the third-oldest player on the team behind fellow legends Gordie Howe and Bobby Hull.
 As the 1979-80 season progressed, Keon would turn 40 while Howe and Hull turned 52 and 41, respectively.
 While this would be Howe’s and Hull’s last season in the NHL, Keon would still play for two more after that.
-But it was the 1979-80 season which saw Keon compile a year that would be one for the ages.
+But it was the 1979-80 season that saw Keon compile a year that would be one for the ages.

 Dave Keon – Previous Success in the NHL